I REALLY WANT TO,

 1. ORIGIN – the basis for this fear (FoC) is the fear of intimacy, ie. “in-to-me-see”.

 • In general, INTIMACY is the mental & emotional closeness between 2 people which allows each to know the other person behind their defenses or socially acceptable mask.
-Sexual intimacy may or may not include this.
+Sexual intimacy may or may not be included.

 a.
-But initially, it’s the intimacy between a child & it’s mother.
-From the very beginning of life, each child is totally dependent on its primary caretaker(s), & therefore totally vulnerable to their plusses & minuses.
+But initially, it’s the intimacy between a child & its mother.
+From the very beginning of life, each child is totally dependent on its primary caretaker(s), & therefore totally vulnerable to the adult’s plusses & minuses.